ABL Corporation: ABL Maritime

 ABL Maritime is a subsidiary that provides asset management services in the shipping sector, including sourcing, structuring, and restructuring transactions focusing on Japanese maritime investment markets.
+ABL Maritime applies the same disciplined investment framework developed in aviation to maritime assets, focusing on risk-adjusted returns, structured leasing solutions, and cross-border capital deployment.
 In August 2023, the company partnered with AMA Capital Partners, a New York-based investment bank.